 This page is meant to act as an ongoing list of recommendations for my most highly recommended kitchen tools and equipment.
 Some of these products have played a large role in improving my overall cooking skills, and I believe anyone who wants to streamline their cooking flow can benefit from them.

-All-Clad 3-Quart Sauté Pan
+All-Clad Sauté Pan

-12 or 13-inch Cast Iron Skillet
+A Cast Iron Skillet

 Cast Iron Skillets are great for many reasons.
 First and foremost, they're excellent at cooking things like steaks, chops, and chicken because they get very hot and retain their heat well.
 This high, direct heat is what gives meat that elusive crusty exterior everyone strives to achieve.

 Cast Irons can do more than just sear meats.
 Another reason cast iron skillets are so useful is that they can go from the stovetop into the oven.
 Therefore, you can first use the skillet to sear something on the stovetop and then pop it in the oven to cook through more gently.